-- Establish mandatory health and safety standards to minimize college athletes’ risk of serious injury and death from brain trauma, heat illness, and other serious conditions.
+- Establish mandatory health and safety standards to minimize college athletes’ risk of abuse, serious injury, and death from brain trauma, heat illness, and other conditions.

 The NCAA says it has no duty to protect college athletes and therefore does not enforce health and safety standards.
-The NCAA says it would not punish a coach for knowingly returning a player with a concussion to the same game.
+The NCAA ruled that USA Gymnastics and Michigan State team doctor Larry Nassar's sexual assaults against athletes did not violate NCAA rules, and it would not punish a coach for knowingly returning a player with a concussion to the same game.
 If a player receives a few dollars for signing an autograph, the NCAA would investigate and punish that athlete.
-If the same athlete dies in a hazardous workout, the NCAA looks the other way.
+If the same athlete is sexually abused or dies in a hazardous workout, the NCAA looks the other way.
 The NCPA has sponsored legislation to establish a commission to do what the NCAA refuses to do – adopt and enforce critical safety mandates.

 - Increase scholarship money to cover all costs.

 The NCAA admits that a "full scholarship" does not cover the basic necessities for a college athlete, and many colleges do not provide stipends to cover the $3000-$5000 annual shortfall.

 - Prevent players from being stuck paying sports-related medical expenses.

 The NCAA does not require schools to cover sports-related injuries – it's optional.
 College athletes injured during sports-related workouts should not have to pay for medical expenses out of their own pockets.